pabustan805/Alfred/SOFTWARE_SPEC.md

 ## Functional Requirements
 - UI inspired by apple.com with emphasis on clean, elegant design.
 - Authentication supporting email/password accounts.
+- Lightweight RBAC across `viewer`, `operator`, and `admin` roles with approval gating.
+- Admin-only Team experience to review user roster, approve/reject new accounts, and delete users.
 - Wizard workflow for guided cron creation.
 - Integrated script editor for manual editing and advanced customization.
 - AI validation of cron scripts to prevent syntax errors and suggest corrections.